jorgicor/altair/README.md

 - `make clean` to clean some generated files.
 - `make distclean` to clean all generated files that are not distributed.
 - `make dist` to make a distribution source package.
+- `make clean_thetools` to clean build objest in the tools folder.

 Licenses
 ========